Now Reading

 In addition to the types of hair loss we’ve listed above, there are a few others you can come across, namely:

-• Trichotillomania, a psychological conditions characterized by an urge to pull out one’s own hair, leading to hair loss;
+• Trichotillomania, a psychological condition characterized by an urge to pull out one’s own hair, leading to hair loss;

 • Anagen effluvium, a form of alopecia often associated with chemotherapy;